k-berryman/Reddit-Clone/README.md

     <link rel="stylesheet" href="{{ url_for('static', filename='style.css') }}">
  This syntax is important !!!
 Inside the `{{ }}` is Python and the double brackets mean to convert the contents to a str

+ ## Adding Bootstrap 4
+ Go to getbootstrap.com or https://getbootstrap.com/docs/5.1/getting-started/introduction/

+Add the css & JS html tags to `base.html` **below** the blocks

+We're going to replace our `static` dir and the reference to it in `index.html` because we're going to be using Bootstrap instead

+Remember to be in your virtual environment.
+If you're not, `source ENV/bin/activate`.
+If for some reason you need to get out of venv, `deactivate`

+Bug -- icons are funky